mozilla/kitsune/docs/tests.rst

 ======================

 If you followed the steps in :ref:`the installation docs
-<installation-chapter>`, then all you should need to do to run the
+<hacking-howto-chapter>`, then all you should need to do to run the
 test suite is::

     ./manage.py test